Using Multipoles of the Correlation Function to Measure H(z), D_A(z), and \beta(z) from Sloan Digital Sky Survey Luminous Red Galaxies: Introduction

 \section{Introduction}

 The cosmic large-scale structure from galaxy redshift surveys provides a powerful probe of dark energy and the cosmological model that is highly complementary to the cosmic microwave background (CMB) \citep{Bennett03}, supernovae (SNe) \citep{Riess:1998cb,Perlmutter:1998np}, and weak lensing \citep{Wittman00,bacon00,kaiser00,vw00}.
 The scope of galaxy redshift surveys has dramatically increased in the last decade.
 The PSCz surveyed $\sim 15,000$ galaxies using the Infrared Astronomical Satellite (IRAS) \citep{Saunders:2000af}, the 2dF Galaxy Redshift Survey (2dFGRS) obtained 221,414 galaxy redshifts \citep{Colless:2001gk,Colless:2003wz}, and the Sloan Digital Sky Survey (SDSS) has collected 930,000 galaxy spectra in the Seventh Data Release (DR7) \citep{Abazajian:2008wr}.
-The ongoing galaxy surveys will probe the Universe at higher redshifts; WiggleZ is surveying 240,000 emission-line galaxies at $0.5<z<1$ over 1000 square degrees \citep{Blake09}, and BOSS is surveying 1.5 million luminous red galaxies (LRGs) at $0.1<z<0.7$ over 10,000 square degrees \citep{Eisenstein11}.
+WiggleZ has collected 240,000 emission-line galaxies at $0.5<z<1$ over 1000 square degrees \citep{Blake09, Parkinson:2012vd}, and BOSS is surveying 1.5 million luminous red galaxies (LRGs) at $0.1<z<0.7$ over 10,000 square degrees \citep{Eisenstein11}.
+The BOSS data set has been made publicly available recently in SDSS data release 9 \citep{Anderson:2012sa,Manera:2012sc,Nuza:2012mw,Reid:2012sw,Samushia:2012iq,Tojeiro:2012rp}.
 The planned space mission Euclid\footnote{http://www.euclid-emc.org/} will survey over 60 million emission-line galaxies at $0.7<z<2$ over 15,000 square degrees \citep{Cimatti:2008kc,Wang10,RB}.

-Large-scale structure data from galaxy surveys can be analyzed using either the power spectrum or the correlation function.
-Although these two methods are simple Fourier transforms of one another, the analysis processes are quite different and the results cannot be converted using Fourier transform directly because of the finite size of the survey volume.
+Large-scale structure data from galaxy redshift surveys can be analyzed using either the power spectrum or the correlation function.
+Although these two methods are Fourier transforms of one another, the analysis processes are quite different and the results cannot be converted using Fourier transform directly because of the finite size of the survey volume.
 The SDSS data have been analyzed using both the power spectrum method (see, e.g., \citealt{Tegmark:2003uf,Hutsi:2005qv,Padmanabhan:2006ku,Blake:2006kv,Percival:2007yw,Percival:2009xn,Reid:2009xm,Montesano:2011bp}), and the correlation function method (see, e.g., \citealt{Eisenstein:2005su,Okumura:2007br,Cabre:2008sz,Martinez:2008iu,Sanchez:2009jq,Kazin:2009cj,Chuang:2010dv,Samushia:2011cs,Padmanabhan:2012hf}).